elkanybek/elkanybek/README.md

 # 🌷 Hi there, I'm Elsana!

-- 🔭 I’m currently a Computer Science student at John Abbott College and an incoming undergraduate at Concordia University
+- 🔭 I’m currently a Computer Science student at Concordia University
 - 🌱 I’m interning as a Software Engineer Intern at BDC
 - 💬 I enjoy playing tennis, skiing, and reading